facebookresearch/bernoulli_lse/README.md

 `human_data_collection` contains the [Psychopy](http://psychopy.org/) code needing to collect data for the real-world experiment in the paper.
 The experiment measures contrast sensitivity as a function of 6 variables:

+- pedestal (mean background luminance)
+- contrast
+- temporal frequency
 - spatial frequency
-- temporal frequency
-- mean luminance
 - eccentricity
-- field angle
+- size (visual field angle)
 - orientation